Visual Arts Curriculum

 Ceramics

-Ceramics is a foundational course for students interested in working with clay to create hand-built and wheel-thrown pieces.
-Students will focus on ceramic forms and surface enrichment including glaze application and kiln firing techniques.
-Structure, function, form, and decorative elements as well as the historical and cultural applications of ceramics will be learned throughout the year.
-Group critiques and individual analysis will be used for grading purposes.
+Ceramics is a foundational course for students interested in working with clay to create hand-built and wheelthrown pieces.
+Students focus on ceramic forms and surface enrichment including glaze application and kiln firing techniques.
+Structure, function, form, and decorative elements as well as the historical and cultural applications of ceramics are covered.
 Creative problem-solving is encouraged as students learn to work with this challenging but rewarding media.

 3D Sculpture